Pain · Positioning

 If the quiet is scannable, yes.
 If the quiet is opaque, no. Quiet plus opaque reads as not-arrived.
 Quiet plus named-and-sourced reads as authority.
 The same register shift that moves a German engineering deck from competence-led to outcome-led also produces the signal-over-noise position the firm wants.

 A Market Entry Sprint rebuilds the US category claim, signal architecture, and outcome-led surface in six to ten weeks.
 A Cross-Border Build covers multi-channel US presence over three to six months.
 A Group Partnership is ongoing rebuild-and-run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Keep the discipline, drop the indirection.
 The German register is precise, accurate, source-respecting.
 Those traits become competitive advantages on a US surface if they are presented in US reading order.
 The fix is reordering, not loudening.
 Outcome first, capability second, history third.
 Every claim cited.
 Every number dated.
 No hyperbole, no apology.

-Inquiry through the contact form and a discovery conversation.
-Send the US-facing site, the deck, two competitor surfaces the firm reads as too loud, and the home-market site for comparison.
+Start with the inquiry form.
+Share the US-facing site, the deck, two competitor surfaces the firm reads as too loud, and the home-market site for comparison.
 Response within one business day.

 What this work does not include.